Major Code BS6228

-Dr. Jeesun Jung, Program Coordinator
+Dr. Sara Hartman, Program Coordinator

 The Early Childhood and Elementary Education (ECEE) program prepares teacher candidates to work with children ages 3 to grade 5.
 The program aligns to the Council for the Accreditation of Educator Preparation’s K-6 standards and is also guided by recommendations from the National Association for the Education of Young Children.
 Upon successful completion of the EdTPA and Ohio Assessments for Educators (OAE) exams, the program grants initial licensure for preschool-grade 5.
 The program provides intensive and sustained clinical experiences that are paired with integrative coursework with emphasis on developmentally appropriate practices, inclusive environments, and critical pedagogy.

 Freshman or those wishing to enroll in the program should designate ECEE pre-major code, ND8929.
 Students can apply to the major after completing specific program prerequisites.
 After the selective admissions process, successful students will be accepted into the ECEE program major.

 lf you are enrolled in a different major or college at Ohio University and wish to transfer into this major, you must either declare the ECEE pre-major code (if you don’t meet the admission criteria) or apply for selective admissions (if you do meet them).
 To be admitted to the major, you must apply and be accepted after the successful completion of the admission criteria.

 The ECEE program will follow the protocol as outlined in the OHIO catalog for transferring credit from other colleges and universities and in accordance with the Ohio Department of Higher Education Articulation and Transfer Policy.